milan-duka/TaskTrackerApp/README.md

 It is created using Visual Studio 2022, C#, .NET 6.0, Entity Framework Core 6.0 and MS Sql Server 13

 Database is created and managed by code-first aproach using Entity Framework.
-If you want to download this repository and try it in Visual Studio, after opening of TaskTrackerApp solution it is enough to change connection string and to do update-database through NuGet console before running or debugging of program.
+If you want to download or clone this repository and try it in Visual Studio, after opening of TaskTrackerApp solution it is enough to change connection string and to do update-database through NuGet console before running or debugging of program.
 After that database will be ready for app.